embercult/DiscordBotv2/README.md

 # Discordbot-THE-FIRST

-So this is my discord bot , the high about of files are cause I used pycharm and it just loves to makes so many files (its quite handy tho try it)
+So this is my discord bot , the high amount of files are cause I used pycharm and it just loves to makes so many files (its quite handy tho try it)

 Anyways about this bot,